conrad619/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4200-Module/Overview/README.md

 next: ../Datasheet/
 ---
 # RAK4200 LPWAN Module
-Thank You For choosing **RAK4200 LPWAN Module** in your awesome IoT Project! 🎉 To help you get started, we have provided you all the necessary documentations for your product.
+Thank you for choosing **RAK4200 LPWAN Module** in your awesome IoT Project! 🎉 To help you get started, we have provided you all the necessary documentations for your product.

 * [Datasheet](../Datasheet/)